Procedures for MEM Portable Media Courses

 Registration, tuition, course materials, and exams are handled differently for military students taking Engineering Management (MEM) courses by portable media.

-You must complete the CITI training during your first 12 credits of enrollment at ODU.
-The training is free for registered ODU students.
-Paid CME/CEU credits are not required to successfully complete the RCR modules.
-Your ODU University Identification Number (UIN) is required to register for the training.
+You must complete this training during your first 12 credits of enrollment at ODU.
+It is free for registered ODU students.
+Paid CME/CEU credits are not required to successfully complete the modules.
+You will use your ODU University Identification Number (UIN) to register for the training.

 After you complete the modules, your student records will be updated automatically.
 If you have questions or issues, please contact MEM Advisor Dr. Kim Sibson (firstname.lastname@example.org) or Military Distance Learning (email@example.com).

 A new 90-day term for every course starts each Monday.
 It is recommended that students register for no more than two courses concurrently.
 Each course is a three credit hour offering (except for the one-credit capstone course) and may be completed in any sequence.